GraduateLife/meushite/content/hello-world.md

 title: Hello World
 timestamp: '2024-12-17T17:36:02.446Z'
 top: false
-description: |-
+description: >-
   Table of Contents

   Hello World test

   Welcome to my first post!
-This is a demonstration of different wa
+This is a demonstration of different ways to say "Hello World" in various programming languages.
 keywords: []
-author: John Doe
+author: Eddie Zhang
 ---

 ## Table of Contents